tsora1603/Pixora-theme/README.md

 # Pixora Theme
 Taking the legacy of an archived 16-bit icon theme and adding my own work to it.

+>[!Note]
+> pixora-theme is being updated regularly.
+In case you want an icon to be added, please open a new issue.

 <br><br>

 # 📷 Screenshots